bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:04:30

-So basically the benefits would include that if a unannounced channel gets closed for somebody that doesn't have more information about that transaction, if there are no unsettled 'HTLCs' or 'PTLCs' attached, it will look just like a single-sig payment.
+So basically the benefits would include that if a unannounced channel gets closed for somebody that doesn't have more information about that transaction, if there are no unsettled HTLCs or PTLCs attached, it will look just like a single-sig payment.
 That's one of the privacy benefits that we talked about.

 Oliver Gugger: 00:04:54